EvilFreelancer/aPulse/README.md

 ```

 ### Serving the status page
-The `watcher.js` script only takes care of running the status checks and updates the `status.json` file in the `static/` folder.
-If you want to view the final result, you simply need to serve the files in the `static/` folder.
+The `watcher.js` script only takes care of running the status checks and updates the file defined by `statusFile` (by default `static/status.json`).
+It also writes the relative location to `static/client-config.js` so the dashboard knows where to fetch the status file.
+If you want to view the final result, you simply need to serve the files in the `static/` folder (or wherever your dashboard points to).
 You can use Nginx with a config like:
 ```nginx
 # Pulse
 server {